YPF, Eni sign agreement with ADNOC's XRG to develop Argentina LNG project

 PHOTO

-In a statement released during the Abu Dhabi International Petroleum Exhibition and Conference (ADIPEC), YPF CEO Horacio Marin said XRG's incorporation "strengthens a key initiative for the energy future of the country", and will allow Argentina to turn into a "world-class" exporter of LNG.
+In a statement released during the Abu Dhabi International Petroleum Exhibition and Conference, YPF CEO Horacio Marin said XRG's incorporation "strengthens a key initiative for the energy future of the country," and will allow Argentina to turn into a "world-class" exporter of LNG.

-Eni and Argentinian state-controlled oil company YPF signed a final engineering agreement in October to export gas from the Vaca Muerta formation, the world's second-largest unconventional natural gas reserve.
+The project is seeking financing of at least $12.5 billion, a person close to YPF told Reuters.
+The companies are expected to sign a technical agreement within a month, that person added.
+Eni and Argentine state-controlled oil company YPF signed a final engineering agreement in October to export gas from the Vaca Muerta formation, the world's second-largest unconventional natural gas reserve.

 YPF is leading the project, which involves installing floating liquefaction units at a port in the Patagonian province of Rio Negro.
 Gas will arrive from Vaca Muerta, in the province of Neuquen, via a pipeline.

-Argentina, which is seeking to increase its foreign exchange reserves, could earn around $20 billion annually in exports from the project.
+Argentina, which is seeking to increase its foreign exchange reserves, could earn at least $10 billion annually if it exports 12 million tons of LNG a year, YPF said on Tuesday afternoon.
+Exports of LNG are expected to start by mid-2030.

+As part of the project, YPF expects to export 50 million cubic meters of natural gas per day, 100,000 barrels of oil and 150,000 barrels of liquefied petroleum gas.
+(Reporting by Leila Miller and Eliana Raszewski, Editing by Kylie Madry, Tomasz Janowski and Matthew Lewis)